Eucumbene Dam: Climate

 Lake Eucumbene has mild, stormy summers and cold, wet winters; with a largely uniform rainfall pattern, peaking somewhat in late winter and springtime.
 Frosts occur regularly during autumn, winter and spring, and can occur also in summer.
-Snowfall can occur at any time of the year, save for high summer.
+Snow can occur at any time of the year, save for high summer, and is often heaviest on the northern and western shores of the lake.